+BUS 456I

-BUS 456I Occupational Work Experience in Management and Supervision
+Occupational Work Experience in Management and Supervision

-Course study under this section may be repeated three times Acceptable for credit: CSU
+1-4 units, 3-12 hours laboratory (GR) Course study under this section may be repeated three times

 Supervised employment providing opportunities in management and suprvision or a related field: Develop desirable work habits, become a productive, responsible individual, and extend education experience with on the job training.
 Course study under this section may be repeated three times for a maximum of 16 units for occupational or a combination of general and occupational work experience education (including Regular and Alternate Plan and General/Occupational.
 0506.30